Divine providence in Judaism: Integration of providence in Hasidism with Maimonides

-The school of Habad Hasidism sought to articulate Hasidic philosophy in intellectual systemisation.
+The school of Chabad sought to articulate Hasidic philosophy in intellectual systemisation.
 This was exemplified by the aim of the 5th Rebbe, Sholom Dovber Schneersohn, that his yeshiva academies should study Hasidic thought with the logical method of pilpul, traditionally used in Talmudic study.
 In the Hasidic teachings of Habad, this approach was used by each Rebbe in their public discourses and talks, with each successive leader aiming to bring down the philosophy of Hasidism into greater grasp and articulation.
-The 7th leader, Menachem Mendel Schneerson typically addressed Hasidic philosophy most often in informal, analytical talks.
-This approach to Hasidic mysticism enabled it to study the integration of other aspects of Jewish thought, into the Hasidic explanations.
+The 7th leader, Menachem Mendel Schneerson, typically addressed Hasidic philosophy most often in informal, analytical talks.
+This approach to Hasidic mysticism enabled it to study the integration of other aspects of Jewish thought into the Hasidic explanations.
 In Hasidic terminology, it takes a higher spiritual source in divinity to unite opposing, lower opinions.
 In Hasidic thought, Talmudic legislation, midrashic imagination, rationalist descriptions and kabbalistic structures are seen to reflect lower dimensions of a higher, essential Divine Unity.
 This method was used by the 7th Rebbe to address the topic of divine providence.
 In a series of talks, translated and published in English, the Lubavitcher Rebbe addresses the resolution between the Hasidic conception of divine providence, and its previous formulations in medieval Jewish philosophy and kabbalah.
 It sees the views of Maimonides and others as part of the new conception of the Baal Shem Tov.